 Korwar Ancestor Figure

-Korwar area, 19th century, Cenderawasih (Geelvink) Bay region, Indonesian province of Papua (Irian Jaya)
+Korwar area, late 19th century, Cenderawasih (Geelvink) Bay region, Indonesian province of Papua (Irian Jaya)

 Korwar were sculpted by a shamanic practitioners (mon) following the death and funerary rites of an esteemed family member.
 The criteria for being immortalized were also selective.
 Those considered for the honor were usually important to a village such as a family or clan head, or leader of an expedition.
 These figures served as a supernatural container for the spirit of an important ancestor, they were consulted for advice and help in all significant life events such as births, marriages and deaths.
 It was believed that korwar could offer supernatural protection during headhunting raids, heal sick and was said to make a warrior invisible.
 Korwar were also shipped on dangerous sea voyages to ensure success.
 Cenderawasih canoes had korwar heads merged into their bow and stern ornaments, and miniatures were worn as amulets.
 The korwar figures were kept in the home of the deceased's family, treated with reverence and given offerings of tobacco and other desirable items.